Expedition & wild camping training

 • How to be hygienic and environmentally conscious in the wild

-• Four hour hike with backpack
+• Four-hour hike with a backpack

 Advanced skills